You’re an ‘undertaking in difficulty’ if you’re subject to collective insolvency proceedings, which are any of the following:

 Bankruptcy or sequestration.

-If you have at least:
+You’re a medium-sized enterprise if you have at least:

 50 employees; and/or